Psychology Bachelor's DegreeAvailable Online

 What is a Psychology degree?

-Offered through UIU’s School of Arts and Sciences, the Bachelor of Science degree in Psychology offers students a broad understanding of human behavior and mental processes.
+UIU’s Bachelor of Science degree in Psychology offers students a broad understanding of human behavior and mental processes.
 Program curriculum is centered on biological foundations, development, learning, cognition, personality, abnormal psychology and social behavior.

 Students pursuing a degree in Psychology at UIU engage in conceptual and experiential learning activities in the classroom and through possible internship opportunities.